Skip to main content

 We can view a proof through two distinct but intersecting lenses.
 First, we can think about the logical structure of a proof.
 Below we will consider three styles of proof that vary precisely in their logical structure.
 Second, we can look at the mathematical content of the proof.
 How does the proof illustrate understanding of mathematical concepts?
 Does it use definitions of mathematical objects correctly?
 How do the definitions interact with each other?

-Recall that in Section 1.3 we said that a tautology is a necessarily true statement, but doesn’t tell us anything interesting.
+Recall that in Section 1.3 we said that a tautology is a necessarily true statement, but that it doesn’t tell us anything interesting.
 Similarly, if a proof relied entirely on the logical form of the statement it was proving, it wouldn’t tell us anything interesting about mathematics.
 Thus all the proofs we consider must involve some combining of mathematical concepts in addition to their logical structure.

 In this section, we will see examples of how the interaction between logical and mathematical structure plays out.
-We will think of the logical structure as the skeleton or scaffolding of the proof, and look at the different shapes this skeleton can take.
-We will then see how the mathematical content of the proof fills in the details of the skeleton; how it adds meat to the bones.
+We will think of the logical structure as the skeleton or scaffolding of the proof and look at the different shapes this skeleton can take.
+We will then see how the mathematical content of the proof fills in the details of the skeleton, how it adds meat to the bones.

 It is often challenging to be careful about proofs when the statements we try to prove seem too obvious or familiar.
 While we will definitely want to prove simple facts about numbers, like that the sum of two even numbers is even, our familiarity with numbers can make it difficult to take this task seriously.
 So instead, we will start by proving some facts in what is hopefully a novel setting: mini sudoku puzzles.